PurpleBird3/delivery_route_optimization/README.md

 To demonstrate shortest path routing using the Dijkstra algorithm in a delivery context.
 This branch runs independently of the main and Bellman-Ford branches.

 ## Features
 - Implements Dijkstra’s Algorithm for shortest path routing
 - Loads delivery network, orders, and trucks from CSV files
 - Assigns delivery orders based on travel time and availability
 - Measures algorithm runtime in milliseconds
+- `Note`: Dijkstra's algorithm assumes all edge weights are non-negative.
+  The algorithm may miss shorter paths or produce suboptimal results because it does not account for reductions in total cost.

 ## Files in This Branch
 - `dijkstra.py`: Implements the core Dijkstra algorithm